ktp-forked-repos/js-algorithms-data-structures/data-structures/stack/Readme.md

 Stack is an abstract data type and a data structure that follows LIFO (last in first out) strategy.
 It means the element added last will be removed first.
 Stack allows two operations `push` and `pop`.
-Push adds an element at the top of the stack and pop removes an element from top of the stack.
+Push adds an element at the top of the stack and pop removes an element from the top of the stack.

 ## PlayGround